High-Protein Chicken Rice Bowl: Easy 45g Protein Meal Prep Bowl

 How to Make This Bowl Higher Protein

-This bowl already has about 45g of protein, but you can make it even higher if needed.
+This bowl already has 45g of protein, but you can increase it with a few targeted swaps.

 Easy ways to add protein